cbrunet/typo3-cb_foundation/Documentation/AdministratorManual.rst

 It includes variables, nesting, mixins, inheritance, etc.

 Sass (or scss) files need to be compiled to normal CSS files, in order to use it.
-To do so, you need the sass processor, which is a command line tool writen in Ruby.
+To do so, you need the sass processor, which is a command line tool written in Ruby.
 However, you do not want to think about regenerating CSS files each time you modify the scss file.
 This is why other tools exist to simplify the process.
 One of them is compass_.
 Compass also is written in Ruby.
 You simply need a configuration file,